 What is the key phase that military end users and their holographic display development partners point to as the key application?
 That phase is battlespace visualization.
-Situational awareness (SA) and establishing a common operating picture (COP) are some of the most critical operational objectives for warfighters today - especially those responsible for making strategic and tactical decisions.
+Situational awareness (SA) and establishing a common operating picture (COP) are some of the most critical operational objectives for warfighters today — especially those responsible for making strategic and tactical decisions.
 Holographic or light field displays represent next generation 3D displays that these military users want.
-Given the recent Russian invasion of Ukraine, such visualizations may have taken on new urgency.
+Given the 2022 Russian invasion of Ukraine, such visualizations may have taken on new urgency.

 In many ways the desires of military planners have been shaped by Hollywood movies that show a display volume where those viewers can visualize and interact with various assets and each other.
 While some of these movie depictions cannot be physically realized, the vision remains a driving force for development.